I've created other timelines for specific times in the past...1PM, 2PM etc

 Ceremony: 3:00PM

-And please give yourself buffer time.
+And give yourself buffer time.

 Hair might run late.